Kroppeb/AdventOfCodeSolutions/src/Reflection.md

 * [ ] Maze simplifiers
 * [ ] Path algos

+### Day 19
+*

+### Day 20
+* So IntelliJ just removed y trailing spaces, which were kinda needed. lost 5 minutes and 17 points due to that.
+Something to remember for next time
+    * StrictEntityGrid gives me a bounds.
+I should have used that...
+* [ ] PathFinding algorithms could be useful

 ### Potential ToDo's
 * [x] Make Point an actual class
 * [x] Convolutions, forEach(unordered/Ordered)Pair/